The-Blockchain-Company/bcc-skeleton/README.md

    git init
-   git commit --allow-empty -m "Initial commit" git add . git commit -m "Copy bcc-skeleton"
+   git commit --allow-empty -m "Initial commit" git add . git commit -m "Copy Bcc"
    ```

 2. Run `./nix/update-tbco-nix.sh` to update the tbco-nix pin.

-3. Find all instances of `bcc-skeleton` or `bccSkeleton` and replace
+3. Find all instances of `Bcc` or `bccSkeleton` and replace
    them with your project name.
 Find all instances of `TODO` and
    address them.
 You can use the following commands to do that: